footfish/numan/README.md

         deallocate <phonenumber>
                 De-allocates a number from an owner

+        history <phonenumber>
+                Lists history log for a number

+        history_owner <oid>
+                Lists history log for an owner

         list <phonenumber> [domain]
                 Lists number db entries matching a number search.
 Number format is cc-ndc-sn, partial numbers are accepted